Revenue Streams

 Overview

 NuBatt's Advanced Carbon Materials division produces critical semiconductor and electrode materials for internal battery production while serving growing external markets.
-This division encompasses silicon carbide (SiC) wafers, synthetic diamonds and nanodiamonds, and carbon nano-onions—creating a vertically integrated supply chain with a unique sustainability story.
+This division encompasses silicon carbide (SiC) wafers, luxury diamonds (from brand partnerships), battery-grade diamonds (from organic waste), carbon nano-onions (CNOs), and carbon nanotubes (CNTs)—creating a vertically integrated supply chain with dual sustainability narratives.

-A Second Circular Economy: Just as NuBatt transforms nuclear waste into valuable isotopes and battery feedstock, our NuCarbon facility transforms organic waste into advanced carbon materials that power our batteries.
-Nature itself helps generate clean energy.
+A Second Circular Economy: Just as NuBatt transforms nuclear waste into valuable isotopes and battery feedstock, our NuCarbon facility transforms carbon from two distinct sources into advanced materials.
+From brand legacy to eternal luxury—from nature's waste to clean energy.

 |---|---|---|---|